mmmray/mmmray.github.io/transports.md

 bytes in-order from client to server without losing them, and the other way around.

-After this pipe is provided, Vmess, VLESS or Trojan can be run over that transport.
-Or something else entirely.
+After this pipe is provided, any bytes can be sent through it.
+V2ray would send VMESS, Vless or Trojan over it, but for the sake of simplicity we're going to ignore those protocols entirely and just send some lines of text back and forth.

 ## Prerequisites